SorinC123/Happiness-Around-the-World/README.md

 ## Folders
 The folder structure and their contents are outlined below:
-- 01 Project Management: Contains the project brief.
-- 02 Data: Data was not uploaded due to size restrictions.
+- 01 Data: Data was not uploaded due to size restrictions.
-- 03 Scripts: Python code used in the analysis, executed using Jupyter Notebooks.
+- 02 Scripts: Python code used in the analysis, executed using Jupyter Notebooks.
-- 04 Analysis: Contains the 'Visualizations' subfolder which includes all visualizations used for the analysis and eliciting insights.
-- 05 Sent to Client: Final Excel presentation of the project which includes the insights and recommendations.

 ## Coding Overview
 Code was written in Python and executed in Jupyter notebooks.